 A Russian electronic signals intelligence aircraft that disappeared from radar late Monday night was shot down by Syrian air defense systems responding to Israeli strikes in Latakia province, Russia’s Ministry of Defense said.

-The Ilyushin-20 plane was shot down by a surface-to-air missile after four Israel launched strikes around 11 p.m. local time (2000 GMT), Russian Defense Ministry spokesperson Igor Konashenkov said in televised remarks on Tuesday, September 18.
+The Ilyushin-20 plane was shot down by a surface-to-air missile after Israel launched strikes around 11 p.m. local time (2000 GMT), Russian Defense Ministry spokesperson Igor Konashenkov said in televised remarks on Tuesday, September 18.

 Late Monday, a defense ministry official said the Il-20 aircraft went off radar while Israeli Air Force F-16 fighter jets attacked targets in the western Syrian province.